19 Cherry Shrimp Facts That Will Surely Amaze You!

 19. Temperature Can Affect Them

-Temperature of the water plays a vital role in many aspects of cherry shrimp’s life.
-If the temperature is higher or lower than a standard value, then the shrimps will be affected in various ways.
+The temperature of the water plays a vital role in many aspects of cherry shrimp’s lives.
+If the temperature is higher or lower than a standard value, the shrimp will be affected in various ways.

 Let me explain.

 The ideal temperature range for cherry shrimps is between 70 to 75 degrees Fahrenheit.
-If the temperature is higher than that, then the shrimps will molt more often and grow much quicker.
+If the temperature is higher than that, then the shrimp will molt more often and grow much quicker.

-However, as the shrimps will molt often, it will often suffer from fatigue and loss of energy.
-Ultimately, at higher temperatures, though the shrimps will breed more, the offspring will not be of higher quality.
+However, as the shrimp molt often, they often suffer from fatigue and loss of energy.
+Ultimately, at higher temperatures, though the shrimp breed more, the offspring are not of higher quality.

 It is better to maintain a balance and aim for the ideal temperature range.